OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 **Available in**: Outlook on Windows (Microsoft 365 subscription)

-To learn more about how to implement the integrated spam reporting feature in your add-in, see [Implement an integrated spam-reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).
+To learn more about how to implement the integrated spam-reporting feature in your add-in, see [Implement an integrated spam-reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).

 <br>